 Wonderful Goforth Park on Horsepen Creek in Cypress, TX

-Harris County Deputy Darren Goforth Park on Horsepen Creek is the official name of this 188 acre park located in Cypress, Texas.
+Harris County Deputy Darren Goforth Park on Horsepen Creek is the official name of this 188-acre park located in Cypress, Texas.
 The original name was Horsepen Creek Park.

-Simple wearing of his uniform made him a target.
+The simple wearing of his uniform made him a target.
 He was only 47 years old.
 Deputy Goforth left behind his grieving wife and two young children who were only five and twelve years of age.

-There is a 1.97 mile paved trail around the perimeter of the lake that is perfect for exercising.
+There is a 1.97-mile paved trail around the perimeter of the lake that is perfect for exercising.
 My husband and I walked around it while others were jogging.
-Bicycling and skating is also allowed.
+Bicycling and skating are also allowed.
+Most of the trail is asphalt, and a small part of it is concrete.
 The video below shows what the entire perimeter trail looks like via a bicycle.

-On land however they appear to walk more like chickens.
-Whenever I tried to get more closeup photos by approaching the birds, they would leave the land and disperse into the water swimming away from me.
+We saw birds of various types as we were walking around the lake.
+Many flocks of American Coots were in evidence.
+Before I learned their identification, I assumed that they were ducks because of how they appear when swimming and diving in the water.
+On land, however, they appear to walk more like chickens.
+Whenever I tried to get more closeup photos by approaching the birds, they would leave the ground and disperse into the water swimming away from me.
 They seem to be a bit shy.
 I have experienced this in other parks as well.

 A Great Egret appeared to be wading the waters in hopes of finding something to eat.
 It would take flight only to settle down a little distance from where I was trying to capture its photo.
 They are such pretty birds!

-The Boat-tailed Grackles seemed to be less afraid of people and were quite close to the paved walkway.
+Boat-tailed Grackles seemed to be less afraid of people and were quite close to the paved walkway.
 The sheen on this one’s coat was so pretty!
-We see many of these iridescent hued black birds in and around our city in various locations.
+We see many of these iridescent hued birds in and around our city in various locations.

+We spent some time in the large dog park area.
+It is enjoyable viewing the fun these many dogs had while swimming and playing.
+People often socialize here as well.
 In addition to the spaces in which to run and swim, there is also agility equipment provided for the dogs.
 Some people were busy putting their dogs through their paces on some of this equipment.

+Of course, children are also accommodated in Goforth Park with an exceptional playing area designed for little ones.
 Many families were enjoying picnicking as well as watching their little tykes climb on the rope ladder, use the swings or the slides.
-This is like an agility station for children!
+The children’s playground is like an agility station for the little ones!

-There are some shaded seating structures but much of this park first created in 2014 is quite sunny.
+There are some shaded seating structures, but much of this park first created in 2014 is quite sunny.
 The planted trees as they continue growing will offer more shade in time.

-My hubby and I really enjoyed getting to familiarize ourselves with this wonderful park.
+My hubby and I enjoyed getting to familiarize ourselves with this wonderful park.
 It has one of the better dog parks in this part of the Houston metro area from what we have seen.
 The location of this park is at the intersection of Barker Cypress and West Road for those familiar with this part of town.